TeaRex-coder/calendar-embed/README.md

 Run Docker Container

-`docker run -p 8080:80 -d --name calendar-embed calendar-embed`
+`docker run -p 8080:80 -d --name calendar-container calendar-embed`

 # Custom Domain
 To use you own domain consider using a reverse proxy like [Traefik](https://github.com/traefik/traefik)